 Is this official?

-In the most recent Ask Us Anything episode on YouTube, Nick and I were asked if this points advance feature was an official Globalist perk.
+In a past Ask Us Anything episode on YouTube, we were asked if this points advance feature was an official Globalist perk.
 I confidently replied “yes,” but when I checked the World of Hyatt Terms & Conditions under Globalist Benefits, I couldn’t find it.
-I knew it existed though.
-I’ve taken advantage of this feature as recently as October 2020.
+I knew it existed, though.
+I’ve taken advantage of this feature numerous times.

 After more digging, I did find hints of the feature in the Terms & Conditions in a section regarding booking stays with points.
 I found this: